Skip to main content

 When you ask Test Companion to automate a test, it:

-• Reads the test case details (name, steps, expected results, preconditions).
+• Reads each test case’s details (name, steps, expected results, preconditions).

 • Opens a browser to explore the target URL, if needed, to capture UI elements and their selectors.

-• Generates a complete test script in your chosen framework.
+• Generates a complete test script that matches your project’s framework and conventions.

 • Creates the file in your workspace, following your project’s folder structure and naming conventions.